 Sir Richard Wallace was a charming, empathetic, humble man with ties to two nations and devotion to both countries and their people.
 His generosity and charitable good works in Paris and the United Kingdom were remarkable for his day.
 He is one of Europe's first and finest philanthropists and one of Paris' greatest heroes.
 Sir Richard Wallace will be remembered for two of the most extraordinary and lasting gifts ever made by a single person in the history of Europe, the remarkable Wallace Collection in London and the iconic Wallace Fountains in Paris.

 Credits:

-Special thanks to Suzanne Higgott, author of Sir Richard Wallace: Connoisseur, Collector & Philanthropist, The Wallace Collection, Peter Howard, Hertford British Hospital Charity and members of the Society of the Wallace Fountains for contributions to this content.
+Special thanks to Suzanne Higgott, author of Sir Richard Wallace:

+Connoisseur, Collector & Philanthropist, Matthew Harrison, author of An members of the Society of the Wallace Fountains for contributions to this content.